16BitSorcerer/odin-recipes/README.md

 ### 3. Avocado Toast
 ![Avocado Toast](path/to/soup_image.jpg)
 Elevate your breakfast game with Avocado Toast!
-This trendy recipe combines perfectly ripe avocados, crusty artisan bread, a sprinkle of salt and pepper, and optional toppings like poached eggs, cherry tomatoes, or microgreens for a simple yet delicious morning treat.
+This trendy recipe combines perfectly ripe avocados, crusty artisan bread, a sprinkle of Himalayan pink salt, and a touch of black pepper.

 ## Usage